-Some say it’s better to do this before, while others prefer to use a sauna after working out.
+Some say it’s better to do this before, while others prefer to use a sauna after their workout in the gym.

 Do you love running, swimming or lifting and your gym is equipped with a sauna or steam room?
-Read on to find out whether it’s beneficial to jump into a sauna before or after your workout.
+Read on to find out whether it’s beneficial to jump into a nice and warm sauna before or after your workout.

 Benefits of Sauna Before Workout